-When you order Broadband from an Internet Service Provider (ISP), such as TalkTalk or BT, they normally send you a parcel containing a Broadband Installation CD and a Wireless Modem/Router (i.e. the Huawei Echolife HG520b wireless modem/router).
-A series of letters will also have been sent to you that combine to make up your broadband User Name and Password.
-After opening the parcel and installing the Broadband Installation CD together with the Wireless Modem/Router you are ready to search the internet, download music, check your email and so on.
-All is well....or is it?
+When you order Broadband from an Internet Service Provider (ISP), such as TalkTalk or BT, they normally send you a parcel containing a Broadband Installation CD and a Wireless Modem/Router (i.e. the Huawei Echolife HG520b wireless modem/router) or a pre-configured Wirelless Modem/Router that just needs plugging in (without the need for a Broadband Installation CD).
+Either way, you will also be supplied with a broadband User Name and Password for use with the modem/router, which may or may not need programming into the modem/router before you can start using the internet, downloading music, checking your email and so on.
+After installation all will be okay....or will it?

 When you install a Wireless Modem/Router you must make sure that either the router has, by default (normal settings), disabled your Wireless Network (disabled the beaming of your Network Information through the air waves) or has at least enabled your Wireless Network with a Network Key (Security Password).
 If you have your Wireless Network enabled without a Network Key other computers will be able to share your Wireless Network and use your Broadband Internet Connection.

-To enable a disabled wireless network or to change the network key (security password) for an enabled wireless network you must logon to your router's Control Panel.
-This is done by first typing the router's IP Address into internet explorer's Address Bar edit box (Fig 1.0) and pressing the ENTER keyboard key (or clicking on the ARROW/GO button).
+To enable a disabled wireless network or to change the network key (security password) for an enabled wireless network, you must logon to your router's Control Panel.
+This is done by first typing the router's IP Address into your web browser's Address Bar edit box (Fig 1.0) and pressing the ENTER keyboard key (or clicking on the ARROW/GO button).
 Doing so makes the router's login web page appear whereby you then need to type your router's User Name and Password into the relevant edit boxes.
-These details should be in the router's documentation (i.e. PDF manual), usually found on its accompanying Installation CD, and/or on the back of the router for example.
+These details should be in the router's documentation and/or on the back of the router for example.

 When the Wireless Security, Wireless Settings or Wireless LAN web page appears there are normally security options on it, such as DISABLE SECURITY, DISABLE ACCESS POINT, WEP/WPA/WPA2, BROADCAST SSID, ENABLE SSID BROADCAST, ENCRYPTION, PRE-SHARED KEY and so on.
 Not necessarily all on the same web page and not necessarily all available.
 They might also be split over two or more web pages (sub-headings), as is the case with the TP-Link TL-WR1043ND Wireless Router.
 It has them split over the WIRELESS SETTINGS and WIRELESS SECURITY web pages.
 With the Huawei Echolife HG520b modem/router most of its security settings are on its WIRELESS LAN web page.